BartoszKoscielniak/Crowdfunding-with-trust-WEB3/README.md

 # Crowdfunding-with-trust-WEB3.0

-> WEB3.0 application based on blockchain and powered by React.js.
+> WEB3.0 application based on blockchain, combined with Spring Boot and powered by React.js.

 ## Table of contents
 * [General info](#general-info)